Software Supply Chain Security

 You can achieve full traceability for your SBOMs, allowing you to track the evolution of each application and uncover any unexpected dependencies or potential malicious attempts to infiltrate the build process.

-Evaluate and prioritize your risks.
+Evaluate and prioritize your risk.

 Vulnerability prioritization involves identifying vulnerabilities and determining their order of remediation by considering factors like potential consequences, exploitability, and additional contextual information such as asset details, severity, business-criticality, and threat intelligence.
 The objective is to give priority to addressing high-risk vulnerabilities promptly, while lower-risk ones are addressed in due course, all while aligning with an organization’s unique objectives and risk tolerance.